shawnhankim/distributed-rate-limiting-solution/README.md

 # Distributed Rating Limiting Solution w/ Echo System
 The rate-limit allows you to limit the amount of HTTP requests a user can make in a given period of time.

-This repo provides **an example of distributed rate-limiter solution** that integrates with load balancers, API gateways, frontend apps, IdP, Rate-Limiters, and fake upload apps.
+This repo provides **an example of distributed rate-limiter solution** that integrates with load balancers, API gateways, frontend apps, IdP, Rate-Limiters, fake upload apps, sync-apps, and key/value store.

 > **As-Is**: Load Balancers, API Gateways, Frontend Apps, IdP, Rate-Limiters, and Fake Upload App APIs